tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 Apply packagings
 ----------------

-Then, when creating a sales order in the :menuselection:`Sales` app, specify the packagings that should be used for the product(s).
+When creating a sales order in the :menuselection:`Sales` app, specify the packagings that should be used for the product(s).
 The chosen packaging is displayed on the :abbr:`SO (Sales Order)` under the :guilabel:`Package` field.